iliketwertles/neocat/README.md

 # Neocat
 Made to replace cat and add rainbow text option for funzies
+now with dir reading and gz compressed text file reading

 Example command: